dmsc/fastbasic/compiler/USAGE.md

 ### Understanding the Syntax files

-The syntax files (with `.syn` extension) define the full parsing rules of the FastBasic language - there are no predefined rules in the parser, all the language is defined in the included `.syn` files.
+The syntax files (with `.syn` extension) define the full parsing rules of the FastBasic language.
+There are no predefined rules in the parser.
+The whole language is defined in the included `.syn` files.

 In the top level, the syntax files are composed of *tokens*, *symbols*,